 .2 Existing buildings and surface features:

 Conduct, with the Consultant, a condition survey of all existing buildings, trees and other plants, lawns, fencing, service poles, wires, rail tracks, pavement, survey bench marks and monuments which may be affected by the performance of the Work.
-[Refer to Section 01710 – Pre-Construction Structural Survey for additional survey requirements.]
+Refer to Section 01710 – Pre-Construction Structural Survey for additional survey requirements.

 Protect all existing buildings and surface features from damage while the Work is in progress.
 In the event of damage, immediately complete the necessary repairs to the approval of the Consultant.